Ultra-short strong excitation of two-level systems: NUMERICAL SIMULATION

 and then define $\tilde{\omega}(t) = \omega + \phi(t)/t $ and interpret this as a modulation of the atomic frequency, instead of a modulation of the excitation.
 Experimentally this can be realized in several ways, e.g. using modulated Zeeman or Stark effect.

 Now we move to discuss our numerical simulation of the dynamics of the two-level atom interacting with ultra-short, off-resonant and gradually changing phase $\phi(t)$.

-We have performed numerical solution of the Riccati equation, using different types of phase change (smooth phase jump) functions.
-The result of this numerical analysis is shown in figure \ref{simulations-fig}.
+We have computed numerical solutions of the Riccati equation, using different types of phase change (smooth phase jump) functions.
+In \autoref{const-phase-plots} we show the case with constant phase, as a reference, and in \autoref{simulations-fig} we show the results of this numerical analysis.
 The goal of this study is to find the best phase change which allows for the best coupling (most efficient energy exchange) of the excitation pulse with the excited state.

-In figure \ref{simulations-fig} we present the results of the numerical analysis.
-Each of the three rows of plots refers to a different functional shapes of the smooth phase jump (phase change function).
-For each row we have a plot of the smooth phase jump, a plot of the excited state's population as function of time, and a plot of the excited state's population left after the application of the pulse as a function of the normalized excitation frequency.
-Similarly to figure \ref{comparison-fig}, the functional form of the excitation pulse is $\Omega_{0}(t) = A e^{-\alpha^{2} t^{2}} e^{i \phi(t)}$.
-Moreover, for the plots of of the excited state's population as function of time we have used the numerical value of $\nu/\omega = 0.75$.
+In \autoref{simulations-fig} each of the three rows of plots refers to a different functional shape of the smooth phase jump (phase change function).
+For each row we have a plot of the smooth phase jump, a plot of the excited state's population as function of time, and a plot of the excited state's population left after the application of the pulse, as a function of the normalized excitation frequency.
+Similarly to \autoref{comparison-fig}, the functional form of the excitation pulse is $\Omega_{0}(t) = A e^{-\alpha^{2} t^{2}} e^{i \phi(t)}$.
+Moreover, for the plots of the excited state's population as function of time we have used the numerical value of $\nu/\omega = 0.75$.